itinua/itinua.github.io/_posts/[a2] Организация бизнеса в Украине/2021-04-24-set-up-company-by-non-resident.mdrezhdenie-ooo-v-ukraine-nerezidentom.md

 The document must be duly legalized in order to have legal force in Ukraine.
 The manner of legalization depends on the country of issuance.
 Here you can read [more information about legalization, apostille or notarization of documents]( http://itin.ua/legalization-of-documents.html).

-5. Ownership structure
+5. Ownership structure.
  As of 24/04/2021 the application form for submitting information with regards the ownership structure of the company has not been approved and therefore is not required at present.

 6. Notarised copy of the passport of the ultimate beneficial owner(s) of the company.

-7. Power of attorney authorizing persons who are to sign the foundation documents (e.g. Articles of Association) and the Resolution of the Founders (shareholders) on behalf of the founders and who will undertake all necessary actions required for the registration of LLC in Ukraine
+7. Power of attorney authorizing persons who are to sign the foundation documents (e.g. Articles of Association) and the Resolution of the Founders (shareholders) on behalf of the founders and who will undertake all necessary actions required for the registration of LLC in Ukraine.
  The power of attorney is required if a founder(-s) or its authorised representative who has authority to represent the founder Is physically present in Ukraine to sign the Articles, Minutes, application and other documents of in front of the notary.
 It is not needed in the case where the director of the founding company having duly legalized documents of the foreign company is present in Ukraine and available to visit the notary.

  The above documents (clauses 4, 6, 7) should be legalized or apostilled (if the country is a party to a convention Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents, October 5, 1961).
 The documents should be only notarized in cases then between countries where legal assistance treaties have been signed.
 Here you can [read more]( http://itin.ua/legalization-of-documents.html)

  If any of the documents referenced above consists of more than one page, then all pages of such document should be stitched together to ensure that no page can be removed and that not only the last page but the whole document is notarized and apostilled (or legalized).
 Here in Ukraine these documents will be translated into Ukrainian with notarization of the translation before starting the registration process.

 **b.
 Setting up LLC in Ukraine by non-resident individual**